 Visual Artists Program: Creation

-The program accepts applications on an ongoing basis, and is closed for the month of October.
+Rolling Deadline: The program accepts applications on an ongoing basis throughout the year

 For questions about this program, contact Peter Kingstone, Visual/Media Arts Program Manager

 WHAT DOES THIS PROGRAM SUPPORT?

 Toronto Arts Council’s Visual Artists Program: Creation provides support to visual artists who have a professional independent art practice for the creation/production of new work or the completion of works in progress.
 Funds are intended to cover direct costs of creation/production, and materials.

 Visual Arts includes drawing, painting, sculpture, photography, mixed media, printmaking, performance art, installation and fine crafts and more.
 The Visual Artists Program: Creation does not include film or video makers - they apply to the Media Artists Program: Creation.

 There are two levels of grants in this program: